What is a cookie?

 Internet Advertising Bureau (for EU residents)

-A guide to behavioral advertising and online privacy has been produced by the Internet advertising industry, which can be found at:
+A guide to behavioural advertising and online privacy has been produced by the Internet advertising industry, which can be found at:

 International Chamber of Commerce United Kingdom (for UK residents)